Setupad/Setupad-WP-Plugin-Documentation/documentation/ad-insertion.md

 ## Insertion positions:

 **Disabled** - Ad placement with this type of position will be disabled/inactive.
-It won't be displayed anywhere but you will be able to find it in the **My ads** section.
+It will not be displayed anywhere but you will be able to find it in the **My ads** section.

 ![alt_text](../images/image8.png "image_tooltip")